Pomax/socketless/docs/HOWTO.md

 ### Creating a server

-Creating a server is as easy as calling `createServer` and then listening for connections:
+Creating a server is as easy as calling `createServer` and then listening for connections on its webserver:

 ```js
 import { linkClasses } from "socketless";